melvir86/ase/README.md

 5. Accepted requests get added into the Booking table
 6. Create more sample data for users and cars

-Booked Status -> Booked (no driver yet), Booking Accepted (accepted by driver), Completed
+Booked Status -> Booked (no driver yet), Booking Accepted (accepted by driver), Started, Completed

+When driver gets to customer
+1. Update booking status to Started

+'Simulate button'
+1. Update booking status to Completed
+2. Update car table for the driver's car lat and long to be destination's lat and long
+3. Trigger refresh the page